galbash/serverless-rpc/plugin/README.md

 handlers in.
 Do not use this option unless you know what you are doing :)

 ### Function Level Options
-These options are defined at the function level, under the `events.[x].rpc` member of your function in the `serverless.yml` file.
+These options are defined at the function level, under the `rpc` member of your function in the `serverless.yml` file.
 Available options:
 * `service` - Path to the thrift service. contains the path to the file (without the `.thrift`) suffix, and then the implemented service name.
 For example if a `Calculator` service is defined